-The conclusions can be summarized in the "Aguascalientes Statement" as presented earlier in this paper.
-The Special Forum recommends that politicians and decision makers at various levels take note of this statement and make efforts to ensure its implementation.
+The conclusions are summarized in the "Aguascalientes Statement" as presented earlier in this paper.

+It is recommended that politicians and decision makers at various levels take note of this statement and make efforts to ensure its implementation and that the Eighth United Nations Regional Cartographic Conference for the Americas promotes this statement to and within the Governments of the Americas.